rodrikw/allthingsdocs-airspace/content/english/_index.md

   content: "I specialise in the design, delivery, and management of technical documentation."
   button:
     enable: false
-    label: "Discover what we do"
+    label: "Discover what I do"
     link: "project"

 ############################# About #################################